Introduction To Learn Forex Trading

 Support & Resistance Areas

-At these levels traders are likely to perceive the price of the forex pair as being cheap or as being expensive.
+At these levels traders are likely to perceive price of the forex pair as being cheap or as being expensive.

 Support